-IV.F.3.
-Application Due Date
+3. Application Due Date

-The application due date is printed on the cover of this FOA.
+The application due date is printed on the cover of this NOFO.

 You are encouraged to submit your application well before the deadline.
-Applications may be submitted at any time between the publication of this FOA and the stated deadline.
+Applications may be submitted at any time between the publication of this NOFO and the stated deadline.

-IV.F.4.
-Late Submissions
+4. Late Submissions

-Delays in submitting letters of intent, pre-applications, and applications may be unavoidable.
+Delays in submitting letters of intent, and applications may be unavoidable.
 DOE has accepted late submissions when applicants have been unable to make timely submissions because of widespread technological disruptions or significant natural disasters.
 DOE has made accommodations for incapacitating or life-threatening illnesses and for deaths of immediate family members.
 Other circumstances may or may not justify late submissions.
 Unacceptable justifications include the following: